vsteblii/ssr-react-redux-app-template-cra/README.md

-# ssr-react-redux-app-template-cra
+In Progeress!
-Create React App + ssr-react-redux-app-template
+Create React App with config for SSR